Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions

 Chemical and thermal or kinetic freeze-outs are two of important stages of system evolution in high energy collisions.
 The excitation degrees of interacting system at the two stages are possibly different from each other.
 To describe different excitation degrees of interacting system at the two stages, one can use chemical and kinetic freeze-out temperatures respectively.
-Generally, at the stage of chemical freeze-out, the ratios of different types of particles are no longer changed, and the chemical freeze-out temperature can be obtained from the ratios of different particles in the framework of thermal model [1--3].
-At the stage of kinetic freeze-out, the transverse momentum spectra of different particles are no longer changed, and the dissociation temperature [4] or kinetic freeze-out temperature can be obtained from the transverse momentum spectra according to the hydrodynamical model [4] and the subsequent blast-wave model with Boltzmann-Gibbs statistics [5--7] and with Tsallis statistics [8--10].
+Generally, at the stage of chemical freeze-out, the ratios of different types of particles are no longer changed, and the chemical freeze-out temperature can be obtained from the ratios of different particles in the framework of thermal model~\cite{1}--\cite{3}.
+At the stage of kinetic freeze-out, the transverse momentum spectra of different particles are no longer changed, and the dissociation temperature~\cite{4} or kinetic freeze-out temperature can be obtained from the transverse momentum spectra according to the hydrodynamical model~\cite{4} and the subsequent blast-wave fit with Boltzmann distribution~\cite{5}--\cite{7} or with Tsallis distribution~\cite{8}--\cite{10}.

 It should be pointed out that the transverse momentum spectra even though in narrow range contain both the contributions of random thermal motion and transverse flow of particles.
-The former and the latter reflect the excitation degree and collective expansion of the interacting system (or emission source) respectively.
+The random thermal motion and transverse flow reflect the excitation and expansion degrees of the interacting system (or emission source) respectively.
 To extract the kinetic freeze-out temperature from transverse momentum spectra, we have to exclude the contribution of transverse flow, that is, we have to disengage the random thermal motion and transverse flow.
-There are more than one methods to disengage the two issues [4].
-The simplest and easiest method is to use the blast-wave model with Boltzmann-Gibbs statistics [5--7] and with Tsallis statistics [8--10] to analyze the transverse momentum spectra, though other method such as the alternative method [6, 11--17] can obtain similar results [18].
+There are more than one methods to disengage the two issues~\cite{4}.
+The simplest and easiest method is to use the blast-wave fit with Boltzmann distribution~\cite{5}--\cite{7} and with Tsallis distribution~\cite{8}--\cite{10} to analyze the transverse momentum spectra, though other method such as the alternative method~\cite{6}\cite{11}--\cite{17} can obtain similar results~\cite{18}.